Minds On

 - Anyone who doesn’t follow this proclamation will be taken into custody

-5. Why do you think it is important to examine
+- Why do you think it is important to examine primary resources when studying history?

-It is important because a primary resource gives you
+It is important because a primary resource gives you valuable information about original thinking and ideas during that time period

 Battle of Seven Oaks

 The rivalry between the Métis and British came to a head on June 19, 1816 during the Battle of Seven Oaks, which was part of the Pemmican Wars.
-Cuthbert Grant, Métis leader and NWC worker, led sixty Métis and First Nations men east, past an HBC blockade, to deliver Pemmican to the NWC traders.
+Cuthbert Grant, Métis leader and NWC worker, led sixty Métis and First Nations men east, past an HBC blockade, to deliver pemmican to the NWC traders.
 They were confronted at Seven Oaks by HBC Governor Robert Semple and his men (approximately 28 HBC officers and employees) as they were travelling west.
 Both groups were expecting trouble, but neither was looking for a gun fight.

 As we work towards Truth and Reconciliation, information about lands and territories is constantly being updated.
 This map was accessed through the permission terms of Canadian Geographic in July 2021.